AIAll-TARS/modCA/deployment/DEPLOYMENT.md

 ---

-### 8. Docker Compose v2+ Notes and Troubleshooting
+## 8. Docker Compose v2+ Notes and Troubleshooting (Updated)

-- The `version` attribute has been removed from `docker-compose.yml` for compatibility with Docker Compose v2+ (recommended by Docker).
-- The backend service sets `COMPOSE_BAKE=true` to enable buildx bake for faster, more efficient builds.
-- If you see a warning about the version attribute, ensure you are using Docker Compose v2 and that the `version` line is removed.
-- If you encounter a port 80 conflict, ensure no other service (such as system NGINX) is running on port 80: `sudo systemctl stop nginx`.
-- If you see Docker permission errors, make sure your user is in the `docker` group and you have logged out and back in after running `sudo usermod -aG docker $USER`.
+- The backend is now deployed on Hetzner VPS (49.13.233.118).
+- Use the public IP or ws.janis7ewski.org for API/WebSocket endpoint testing.
+- All other notes remain as before.

 ---

-## 9. Deployment Validation & Troubleshooting
+## 9. Deployment Validation & Troubleshooting (Updated)

 ### API Test
-- To verify the backend API is working, run: curl -i -X POST http://localhost/api/simulate -H 'Content-Type: application/json' -d '{...}'
+- To verify the backend API is working, run: curl -i -X POST https://ws.janis7ewski.org/api/simulate -H 'Content-Type: application/json' -d '{...}'
 - A 200 OK response with simulation data confirms the backend is healthy and NGINX is proxying correctly.

 ### WebSocket Test
-- The WebSocket endpoint is available at ws://<your-domain-or-ip>/ws/simulate/<simulation_id>
+- The WebSocket endpoint is available at wss://ws.janis7ewski.org/ws/simulate/<simulation_id>
 - Use a tool like websocat or a browser-based WebSocket client to connect and interact.

 ### Healthcheck